 Special Asia Updates, seminars on trends and hot issues in Asia today, are part of the curriculum.
 Guest lecturers (e.g. academics, entrepreneurs, publicists and filmmakers) present their findings from current or recent (field) research and/or experience.

 Ambition in a research career?

-For students interested in this field of study, we also offer a two-year Research Master’s programme in Social Sciences focussed on the development of a PhD proposal.
+For students interested in this field of study, we also offer a two year Research Master’s programme in Social Sciences focusing on the development of a PhD proposal.

 Upon successful completion of Contemporary Asian Studies, students receive a Master of Science (MSc) degree in Contemporary Asian Studies.